 “They’re increasingly facilitating a greater share of their sales efforts through third parties and owned marketplaces,” McKinsey says.

 Third-party marketplaces like Amazon Business are seeing great success as a result.
 According to Statista, Amazon Business' market share is forecast to grow to 2.4% of all B2B sales by 2025.
 But Amazon is not the only one getting in on the B2B marketplace trend.
 B2B marketplaces are rapidly growing in popularity.
 Three years ago, Digital Commerce 360 was following about 75 B2B marketplaces.
 Today, that number has grown to over 400, across 18 industries.

-This makes B2B marketplaces the fastest growing ecommerce channel - surpassing its B2C counterparts.
-The sheer volume of transactions alone makes it a huge elephant in the proverbial ecommerce room that no supplier, integration tool, designer, or even retailer can ignore— ultimately, it’s affecting all of us, in several different ways.
+The sheer volume and value of B2B transactions alone makes it a huge elephant in the proverbial ecommerce room that no supplier, integration tool, designer, or even retailer can ignore— ultimately, it’s affecting all of us in several different ways.

 This hasn’t always been the case, though.
 B2B marketplaces have a long history of failed promise, mixed results and lackluster interest from buyers and sellers - until now.

 B2B marketplaces first appeared on the ecommerce ecosystem years ago (over 20 years ago, actually).
 While the concept of a universal platform where buyers and sellers can meet, view available products and services, and make purchases sounded good at first, multiple B2B marketplaces launched over time but ultimately failed.